DavidEGrayson/ruby_ecdsa/README.md

 public_key_string = ECDSA::Format::PointOctetString.encode(public_key, compression: true)
 ```

-The compression option decreases the size of the string by almost half, by only
+Setting the `compression` option to `true` decreases the size of the string by almost 50% by only
 including one bit of the Y coordinate.
-The other bits of the Y coordinate can
+The other bits of the Y coordinate are
-be inferred from the X coordinate when the string is decoded.
+deduced from the X coordinate when the string is decoded.

 This code returns a binary string that can be stored in a database or file.